judoole/monitorino/README.md

 If you like reading code check out the [example](https://github.com/judoole/monitorino/tree/master/example) project.
 Simplest way to get the example started is running [start-example-webapp.sh](https://github.com/judoole/monitorino/blob/master/start-example-webapp.sh) and checking the result at [http://localhost:8090/spring/monitor/](http://localhost:8090/spring/monitor/) or [http://localhost:8090/spring/monitor/junit](http://localhost:8090/spring/monitor/junit)

 ## Spring
-For Spring it's as easy as to include a bean of class `com.github.judoole.monitorino.web.MonitorinoController`.
+For Spring it's as easy as to include a bean of class [MonitorinoController](https://github.com/judoole/monitorino/blob/master/source/src/main/java/com/github/judoole/monitorino/web/MonitorinoController.java).
 The junit report will now be accessible from `.../your-spring-dispatcher-mapping/healtcheck/xml` and as html on `.../your-spring-dispatcher-mapping/healtcheck/html`

 But to make it show something you need to add some healthchecks.
-Create beans that extends [MonitorinoRunner](https://github.com/judoole/monitorino/blob/master/source/src/main/java/com/github/judoole/monitorino/internal/MonitorinoRunner.java) like  [EverythingIsOk](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/cases/EverythingIsOk.java) and be sure to **return null if success**
+Create beans that extends [MonitorinoRunner](https://github.com/judoole/monitorino/blob/master/source/src/main/java/com/github/judoole/monitorino/internal/MonitorinoRunner.java) like  [EverythingIsOk](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/cases/EverythingIsOk.java) and be sure to **return null if success**.
+These will be autowired into your `MonitorinoController`.

 If you'd like to see some properties add them to your Controller, perhaps like this from the example apps [SpringApplicationContext](https://github.com/judoole/monitorino/blob/master/example/src/main/java/com/github/judoole/monitorino/SpringApplicationContext.java)